 If travelling interstate, it might be worthwhile changing the time of day in which you travel.
 For example, leaving just before dawn, so the majority of your travel time is during your children’s normal sleeping hours.

 PRE-PLAN YOUR CHILDRENS OUTFIT CHOICES

 When arriving at your destination, it is especially hard for children to keep their luggage tidy.
-If you prepack and separate each outfit by day in separate zip lock pouch like the Globite Travel Compression Bags Pack of 4 Small – Clear and label each bag by day, then pack each child’s clothing into a separate packing cube like the Sea to Summit Garment Mesh Bag Medium Black or Globite Packing Organisation Travel Cubes Set of 3 – Multi, you can prevent your child rummaging through the bag to find what to wear each day.
+Prepacking and separating each outfit by day in separate zip lock pouches like the Globite Packing Organisation Travel Cubes works well.
+In addition, pack each child’s clothing into a separate packing cube like the Sea to Summit Garment Mesh Bag.
+Furthermore. this can prevent your child rummaging through the bag to find what to wear each day.
 They simply need to find the bag labelled with the appropriate day and the remainder of the clothing can stay neatly folded.

 Travelling with children is never going to be a walk in the park, but these small tips can make the journey more enjoyable and less stressful for all.
 You can also apply these same principles next time you catch a flight.